feincms/feincms3/docs/installation.rst

     pip install feincms3[all]

 This installs all optional dependencies as required by the bundled rich text, image and oEmbed plugins.
-A more minimal installation can be selected by only running ``pip install feincms3``.
+Should you be using Z-shell (zsh), then use ``pip install 'feincms3[all]'`` to escape globbing.
+A more minimal installation can be selected by only running ``pip install feincms3``